mekalyan26/Stream_Data_Analytics/README.md

 # Stream_Data_Analytics
-This project uses Kafka , Spark , HBase, HDFS to analyze data realtime
+This project uses Kafka , Spark , HBase, HDFS to analyze data in realtime